 Set among rows of vines, the copper-colored Cooper tasting room welcomes visitors from near and far.
 Since 1999, Cooper has been one of the archors of the Heart of Virginia Wine Trail.
 When we arrived, one Sunday afternoon, a local musician was just beginning his set on the outdoor balcony.
 Cooper makes for the perfect setting for a weekend picnic and dozens of families were engaged in that activity.

-On the wine front, of note is the Estate Bottled Chardonnay 2013, an unoaked, estate grown, smooth Chardonnay with strong floral notes.
-We generally don’t love heavily oaked Chardonnays, but the Cooper Chardonnay 2012 is a soft vintage with bright peach notes – an excellent wine for the hot summer and it just made me a crave a fresh avocado salad!
+On the wine front, of note is the Estate Bottled Chardonnay, an unoaked, estate grown, smooth Chardonnay with strong floral notes.
+We generally don’t love heavily oaked Chardonnays, but the Cooper Chardonnay is a soft vintage with bright peach notes – an excellent wine for the hot summer and it just made me a crave a fresh avocado salad!

 Weston Farm Vineyard & Winery

-We were extremely impressed with the wineries of the Monticello Wine Trail and are already planning return revisit.
+We were extremely impressed with the Virginia wineries and are already planning return revisit.